nasib-ullah/video-captioning-models-in-Pytorch/README.md

 <a id = "5">[5]</a>
 Wenjie Pei, Jiyuan Zhang, Xiangrong Wang, Lei Ke, Xiaoyong Shen, and Yu-Wing Tai.
 Memory-attended recurrent network for video captioning.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 8347–8356, 2019

+<a id = "6">[6]</a>
+Ziqi Zhang, Yaya Shi, Chunfeng Yuan, Bing Li, Peijin Wang, Weiming Hu, Zhengjun Zha.
+Object Relational Graph with Teacher-Recommended Learning for Video Captioning.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2020.

 ## Acknowlegement